W

 The Agency Model Is Broken — Here's What Works Instead

 Why clients are frustrated, agencies are burning out, and everyone pretends it's fine.
 The agency model hasn't failed loudly.
 It failed quietly.
 This is not a quality problem.
-It's a structural failure.
+It's a structural mismatch.

 What Non-Technical Founders Get Wrong About Development